Ernyoke/certified-aws-devops-professional/02-configuration-management-and-iac/ssm.md

     - Services
     - Etc.

-## AWS Session Manager
+## SSM Session Manager

-- Allows to start a secure shell on a VM
+- Allows to start a secure shell on a VM (EC2 or on-premises)
 - **Does not use SSH access and bastion hosts**
 - Only works for EC2 for now
 - Log actions done through secure shells to S3 and CloudWatch Logs